Satisfactory Academic Progress

 In addition to the academic progress policy, there are limits to some aid programs you should review so as to maintain eligibility as long as you can.

-Students who reach the limits described below, even if approved for federal aid eligibility in an academic progress appeal, will not be eligible to have their Pell Grant, subsidized loan, or aggregate loan eligibility extended.
+Students who reach the limits described below, even if approved for federal aid eligibility in an academic progress appeal, will not be eligible to have their Federal Pell Grant, subsidized loan, or aggregate loan eligibility extended.
 So a student could be approved via an academic progress appeal yet remain ineligible for aid programs.
-Cumulative Pell usage and student borrowing information is available through the National Student Loan Data System.
+Cumulative Pell usage and student borrowing information is available through your personal account at studentaid.gov.

 Federal Pell Grant